-As of December 31, 2023, we had 66 employees, 65 full-time and 1 part-time, consisting of 5 in executive management, 6 in research and development, 10 in quality assurance and compliance, 5 in finance and accounting, 26 in operations/production, 11 in sales, marketing and clinical, and 3 in all other miscellaneous roles, Human resources, and administration.
-Except for 5 of our employees in Europe, our employees are not party to any collective bargaining agreements.
+As of December 31, 2024, we had 86 employees, 85 full-time and one part-time, consisting of six in executive management, six in research and development, nine in quality assurance and compliance, seven in finance and accounting, 34 in operations/production, 14 in commercial (including sales and marketing), three in clinical and seven in human resources, IT and administration.
+Except for four of our employees in Europe, our employees are not party to any collective bargaining agreements.
 We do not expect the collective bargaining agreements to which our employees are party to have a material effect on our business or results of operations.
-We also employ 2 independent contractors in Poland and 1 in Brazil.
+We also employ 1 independent contractor in Brazil.